Code360In/katacoda-scenarios-32/build-docker-img/step1.md

 `docker run myimage`{{execute}}

 If a command is provided after the image name, the specified command will be executed instead.
-E.g. the following command will execute 'ls' instead of the "echo" command.
+E.g. the following command will execute 'ls -l' instead of the "echo" command.

-`docker run myimage ls`
+`docker run myimage ls -l`{{execute}}

+Observe that a folder "testing" is created under the / folder.